-Hemingway in City Park, with the restored railway station and beautiful gardens
+Hemingway in City Park, with the restored railway station and beautiful gardens in downtown

 We had read about the adorable Palette Bistro, so we decided to give it a shot.
 Good decision, as it was wonderful!
 Nancy had delicious French Onion Soup, and half of a Mediterranean Shrimp Wrap, and Rob had an amazing burger, smothered in mushrooms sautéed with Worcestershire sauce and blue cheese.
 Is your mouth watering?
 We liked it so much, we went back again for dinner, and it was wonderful.
-We were thrilled to be there for their delicious scallop special!
+We were thrilled to be there for their delicious scallop dinner special!

 Searching for Petoskey Stones